onyxdeer/flashcards/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  Flashcard memorization service made fun and effortless.
+  Flashcard memorization tool made fun and effortless.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  For users who prioritize convenience and accessibility, Obento is an online learning tool that allows them to create content-rich flashcard decks and explore existing decks created by others.
+  For users who prioritize convenience and accessibility, Obento is an online learning tool that allows them to create flashcard decks enhanced with rich media and explore existing decks created by others.
 Unlike Quizlet and other popular flashcard applications, Obento is the only one fully integrated with voice-activated control and hands-free interaction.
-It's the modern-day memorization service made fun and effortless.
+Now, users can access their Bentos (decks) of Noris (cards) anywhere anytime.

 ## Problem ##
   > Describe the problem your product solves.
-  Going through flash cards is a pain, we are transforming it to be fun.
+  Flashcards are most effective when they are used repeatedly to reinforce memorization, but they can be cumbersome and tedious to use for people with active lifestyles.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  We using algorithmic ordering to reinforce the cards that you are having trouble with so they can show up more frequently.
-We also use rich media and voice interactions to provide additional stimuli for your brain to memorize the cards seamlessly.
+  Obento integrates voice-activated control, hands-free interaction, rich media, and a snappy interface to create the modern day flashcard experience.
+Now, users can access their Bentos (decks) of Noris (cards) anywhere anytime.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  We are making the world a better place by saying the words "we are making the world a better place" while making a CRUD app.
+  "Welcome to Obento!
+We guarantee this is the most fun you'll have using flashcards."

 ## How to Get Started ##
   > Describe how easy it is to get started.
-  Pick a set of cards you like, or write your own. and get started on making flash cards fun.
+  Start your Obento experience by searching for an existing bento or creating your own.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.